Distribution-Level Feature Distancing for Machine Unlearning: Towards a Better Trade-off Between Model Utility and Forgetting: Experiments

 \subsection{Performance of DLFD Method}

-For each deep learning architecture, we trained four types of classification models: (1) facial age prediction models, (2) facial emotion recognition models, (3) facial multi-attribute classification models, and (4) gender classification models.
-The multi-attribute model includes three different binary labels: gender (female/male), age (old/young), and expression (smiling/unsmiling), so we report the average classification accuracy as the model utility.
-The gender classification model is evaluated as a binary classification task.
+We evaluate our method across four classification tasks: facial age prediction, emotion recognition, multi-attribute classification, and gender classification.
+The multi-attribute model includes three binary labels: gender (female/male), age (old/young), and expression (smiling/unsmiling), with the average classification accuracy reported as the model utility.
+Gender classification, originally part of the multi-attribute, is also evaluated as an independent binary classification task.

-We compared our method with various previously proposed methods.
+We compare our method with various previously proposed methods.
 As shown in Table~\ref{Tab:main_experiments}, our method demonstrates superior performance in the comprehensive metric, NoMUS.
 Although \textit{Fine-tuning}, \textit{CF-$k$}, and \textit{EU-$k$} can generally achieve high test accuracy, their forgetting scores are generally low, indicating insufficient unlearning performance.
 On the other hand, the \textit{Retrained (ground-truth)} model shows excellent forgetting performance but suffers a significant drop in test accuracy, which adversely impacts model utility.

-Across all experiments, our proposed method consistently delivers competitive or superior performance in both metrics.
-We demonstrate that DLFD effectively unlearns the samples to be forgotten while maintaining model utility.
-As illustrated in Figure~\ref{fig:dlfd}, the loss distributions of $\mathcal{D}{unseen}$ and $\mathcal{D}{forget}$ in our proposed DLFD method closely resemble those of the \textit{Retrained} model, which is considered the ground truth (Figure~\ref{fig:retrained2}).
-This high similarity between the loss distributions suggests that the unlearning algorithm has been effectively executed.
+Across all experiments, our method consistently delivers competitive or superior performance in both metrics.
+We demonstrate that DLFD effectively unlearns the forget data while maintaining model utility.
+As shown in Figure~\ref{fig:dlfd}, the loss distributions of $\mathcal{D}{unseen}$ and $\mathcal{D}{forget}$ in our method closely resemble those of the \textit{Retrained} model, considered the ground truth (Figure~\ref{fig:retrained2}).
+This similarity indicates that the unlearning algorithm works effectively.

 In particular, the DLFD method shows more substantial improvements in complex, multi-class tasks such as age estimation and emotion recognition, where the feature entanglement is more significant.
 Conversely, the improvements in multi-attribute and gender classification tasks are relatively smaller, likely due to the binary nature of these classifications, where the complexity of feature entanglement is inherently lower.
-These results highlight the effectiveness of our approach in scenarios where maintaining feature integrity amidst complex and overlapping feature spaces is more challenging.
+These results highlight the effectiveness of our approach in scenarios where maintaining feature integrity amid complex and overlapping feature spaces is more challenging.